webmeier/learnjs/outlines/outline5.md

   2. Hands on: improving the accordion component
   2. Hands on: improving the tabs component
 14. Creating libraries and plugins
-  1. How to think about creating libraries and plugins – minimial things to write.
+  1. How to think about creating libraries and plugin – minimal things to write.
   2. Default variables and extending options (ES6 Default Params)
   3. Method chaining (maybe)
+  4. Hands-on: plugin-ify the calendar widget (theme maybe)
 15. Single page applications
   1. The foundations to frontend frameworks
   2. Routing
   3. Authentication
   4. Displaying and changing content (Consider HyperHTML! (https://github.com/WebReflection/hyperHTML))
+  5. Hands on: building the card generator
 16. Webpack and Asset management
   1. Introduction to webpack
   2. Importing modules with Webpack